 Speak Their Language.
 Solve Their Problem.
-Skip the Fluff.

 Too many websites talk at people instead of to them.
 The result?
 Flat messaging that sounds generic and forgettable.
-When you write with your ideal client in mind—like you truly get them—your content becomes instantly more persuasive, more relatable, and more effective.
+When you write with your ideal client in mind—like you truly get them—your content instantly becomes more persuasive, more relatable, and more effective.

 Here’s how to write copy that makes your audience feel like you’re reading their minds (in a non-creepy way).